 Infoway Working with Provinces and Territories to Fund Virtual Care Solutions

-To help accelerate this shift to virtual care, Infoway has reallocated existing funds to create a Rapid Adoption of Virtual Care Fund.
-In consultation with Health Canada and the jurisdictions, we have identified three priority areas for investment that would have the biggest impact in the shortest amount of time: accelerating the implementation of virtual care solutions (including e-visits and home monitoring), offering online mental health services and increasing capacity of 811/ tele-triaging services.
-We are also exploring mid- to long-term responses with our partners.
+To help accelerate this shift to virtual care, Infoway reallocated existing funds to create a Rapid Adoption of Virtual Care Fund.
+In consultation with Health Canada and the jurisdictions, we identified three priority areas for investment that would have the biggest impact in the shortest amount of time: accelerating the implementation of virtual care solutions (including e-visits and home monitoring), offering online mental health services and increasing capacity of 811/ tele-triaging services.
+We are currently exploring mid- to long-term responses with our partners.

 e-Visits and e-Consults

 Virtual care solutions can safely connect patients with physicians.
 Virtual care is any interaction between a patient and health care provider that doesn’t involve direct contact.
 It can include audio and video visits, as well as secure messaging.

 With many Canadians self-isolating and experiencing financial hardship as a result of COVID-19, the ability to safely access mental health care is more important than ever.
 Online solutions can help Canadians connect safely from home 24/7.

 811/Tele-triaging (Patient Access to COVID-19 Results and more)

 Waiting for results can be stressful.
 With online access, patients can log on to see their COVID-19 test results as soon as they’re available.

 A new day in health care is here, and Infoway is proud to work with jurisdictions across Canada to rapidly scale virtual care.